We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-1725 is a popular perfume by Histoires de Parfums for men.
+A popular perfume by Histoires de Parfums for men.
 The release year is unknown.
 The scent is powdery-sweet.
-It is still available to purchase.
+It is still in production.

 Main accords